 Information regarding speakers for the 2018 Responsible Shale Energy Symposium will be added as more information becomes available and a preliminary schedule is confirmed.

-Please find more detailed information about the experts who will be presenting at RSEE 2017.
-Speakers are listed by their schedule block.
-To find speaker's listed alphabetically by their last name, see our SPEAKERS ALPHABETICALLY page.
+The 2017 RSEE Meeting provided a venue for a wide array of dynamic and informed speakers.
+Please find more detailed information about the experts who presented at RSEE 2017.
+Speakers are listed alphabetically by their last name.

 Scott Anderson - Environmental Defense Fund, Senior Policy Director, US Climate and Energy Program